-(Fairbanks, AK) - The Alaska Division of Forestry & Fire Protection (DOF) will be partnering with the Alaska Department of Fish and Game to conduct multiple prescribed burns at Creamer's Field Migratory Waterfowl Refuge near Fairbanks starting as early as Monday, May 8, weather permitting.
+(Fairbanks, AK) - The Alaska Division of Forestry & Fire Protection (DOF) will be partnering with the Alaska Department of Fish & Game to conduct multiple prescribed burns at Creamer's Field Migratory Waterfowl Refuge near Fairbanks starting as early as Monday, May 13 - weather and fuel conditions permitting.

-The burn total will be approximately 35 acres on the 2,500-acre refuge, and occur in the field closest to the parking lot on Echo Acres Rd.
-Burning the dried grass that makes up most of the fuel now will enhance habitat for waterfowl and other wildlife that live on or visit the refuge, while also reducing the potential for wildfires later this summer when conditions are drier.
+The burn total will affect approximately 40 acres on the 2,500-acre refuge, and will occur on the main refuge fields to the east of the farmhouse and barns.
+Burning the dried grass now will enhance waterfowl and wildlife habitat, while also reducing the potential for wildfires later this summer when conditions are hotter and drier.

-"These prescribed burns are a valuable tool for habitat management," said Nate LaShomb, a wildlife technician with the Alaska Department of Fish and Game in Fairbanks.
+"These prescribed burns are a valuable tool for habitat management," said Nate LaShomb, a wildlife technician with the Alaska Department of Fish & Game in Fairbanks.
 "Prescribed fire mimics the results of naturally occurring wildfires in a more controlled setting; the fires enhance soil quality and promote native plant diversity.
-Post-fire conditions benefit many species.
-Leaving the ecosystem in an earlier successional stage results in more nesting habitat for migratory birds and increased browse for our resident moose."
+Post-fire conditions benefit many species and results in more nesting habitat for migratory birds and increased browse for our resident moose."